kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 without changing Kubernetes core code.

-Instead of writing custom Kubernetes code, vendors can implement a device plugin that can be deployed manually or as a DaemonSet.
-The targeted devices include GPUs, High-performance NICs, FPGAs, InfiniBand, and other similar computing resources that may require vendor specific initialization and setup.
+Instead of writing custom Kubernetes code, vendors can implement a device plugin that can be deployed manually or as a {{< glossary_tooltip term_id="daemonset" >}}.
+The targeted devices include GPUs, high-performance NICs, FPGAs, InfiniBand adapters, and other similar computing resources that may require vendor specific initialization and setup.
 {{% /capture %}}

 {{% capture body %}}